RonaldAG/RonaldAG/README.md

 My name is Ronald Garcia.

 This is my personal repo.
-Here you'll find projects about artificial intelligence and algorithms.
+Here you'll find projects about the fundamentals algorithms of artificial intelligence.
+Also, I have some repos with web development content

 </div>
 <br>